On phase change and latent heat models in metal additive manufacturing process simulation: General thermal model

 \subsubsection{Heat integration method}

 Another popular and more advanced procedure is what Hu and Argyropoulos~\cite{Hu1996} call the \textit{heat integration} (HI) method.
 It has first been applied to a FE setting by Rolph and Bathe~\cite{Rolph1982} and is still used in more recent contributions \cite{Hodge2014,Oliveira2016}.
-In short, the method adds an additional source term to the discrete, linearized form of governing equation \eqref{eq:heat_equation} in each nonlinear iteration step.
-In the first iteration step the system is solved as usual.
-In each subsequent iteration $i$ an artificial source term ${q}_p^{i-1}$ determined from the previous iterate is added to the thermal residual.
-The Jacobian is not changed and thus the modified thermal residual is no longer consistently linearized.

-\paragraph{Original method} We will first introduce our understanding of the original HI method~\cite{Rolph1982} to calculate the source term.
-The specific notation was inspired by the formulation in~\cite{Oliveira2016}.
-Starting from the control volume formulation of the Stefan-Neumann equation \eqref{eq:mm_stefan_condition_volume}, an incremental source term $\Delta q_p^i$ is defined for iteration step $i$ along with the total latent heat available $q_{p,\text{tot}}$:

-where the index $()_p$, for phase change, distinguishes these quantities from heat fluxes.
-Originally, the negative sign corresponds to a melting problem although our algorithm can also handle solidification, as we will see later.
-The term \eqref{eq:mm_heatint_incr_source} can be interpreted as a penalty for stepping over the melting temperature $T_m$.
-The idea is to add these terms, which represent latent heat, until the current temperature $T^{i}$ stays at a consistent melting temperature $T_m$.
-Alternatively, when the sum of all increments ever applied reaches the allowed total in \eqref{eq:mm_heatint_tot_source}, no more increments are added and the temperature is allowed to deviate from the melting temperature again.
-For simplicity the terms are formulated for isothermal phase change.

-Compared to typical FE integrals, equations~\eqref{eq:mm_heatint_incr_source} and~\eqref{eq:mm_heatint_tot_source} are evaluated at nodes and not at element integration points.
-For this purpose, the nodal lumped pseudo-mass $\tilde{m}_j$ is defined for a node $j$ as

-with the FE shape functions $N_j$ and $N_k$.
-This looks very similar to a lumped mass matrix ubiquitous in FEM.
-Scaling \eqref{eq:mm_heatint_nodalmass} with a constant density $\rho$ would give a nodal mass (hence the naming pseudo-mass), scaling with $C$ gives a nodal capacity.
-The lumped pseudo-mass $\tilde{m}_j$ can be computed in the beginning of a simulation and is assumed constant throughout.
-The total latent heat available can now be computed in the beginning for each node~$j$ as
+Here, we present the basic concept by proposing an alternative interpretation of the heat integration method as an augmented Lagrange constraint enforcement scheme~\cite{laursen2002}.
+The full algorithmic details of the method in the spatially and temporally discretized problem setting will be presented in Section~\ref{sec:numerics_details}.